botpress/botpress/.github/CONTRIBUTING.md

 These instructions assume a parent directory `bar` and we will be adding two child directories: `botpress` and `foobot`.

 1. Fork the [botpress repo](https://github.com/botpress/botpress) & copy the link.
-(If you are new to open source, GitHub, or Git, check out the excellent egghead.io link in 'New to contributing to open-source?' for additional important Git commands, such as checking out a branch, setting your upstream repo, keeping your local copy in sync, and making your pull request).
+(If you are new to open-source, GitHub, or Git, check out the excellent egghead.io link in 'New to contributing to open-source?' for additional important Git commands, such as checking out a branch, setting your upstream repo, keeping your local copy in sync, and making your pull request).
 2. Open a new terminal/CLI tab, and run commands
     ```shell
     # botpress terminal window